-Human overpopulation is becoming a growing concern.
+Overpopulation is defined as the condition of having a population so dense as to cause environmental deterioration, an impaired quality of life, or a population crash.
 The human population has grown from 2 billion people in the early 1900s to 7.7 billion people today – almost quadrupling in size.
 This growth has led to changes in weather patterns, habitat loss, environmental pollution – as well as natural resource degradation happening at speeds faster than the planet can regenerate.
 Let’s take a look at some additional facts regarding overpopulation.

 - Human beings are currently causing the greatest mass extinction of species – since the extinction of the dinosaurs 65 million years ago – at rates 1,000 to 10,000 times faster than normal.